RamziA961/luna-rs-deprecated/README.md

 ```
 Migrated from shuttle.rs and rocket to tokio, due to shuttle.rs limitations.
 Added support for searching for playlists on YouTube.
+Add optional parameter for queue show to control number of queue elements shown.
+Fixed bug where queued items would not play after a song finishes or is skipped.
+Added Dockerfile to streamline configuration for deployment.

 ```

 #### [0.1.0]